-The Pratt Pouch was developed by Duke University's Engineering School and tested in clinical trials in Ecuador, Zambia and Tanzania.
+The Pratt Pouch was developed by Duke University's Engineering Schooland tested in clinical trials in Ecuador, Zambia and Tanzania.
+In Uganda, the Elizabeth Glaser Pediatric AIDS Foundation is scaling up the Pratt Pouch to reach 40,000 HIV positive mothers and to prevent the transmission of HIV from mother to child, with support from The Gates Foundation Saving Lives at Birth.
 The unique packaging allows antiretrovirals to be packaged for a life span of 12 months.

 Local pharmacies can be equipped to fill the pouches on location and then distribute the pouches to hospitals, clinics and rural communities.
+There are two models currently in use for pouch filling: 1) In Ecuador, pouches are filled by hand using a simple syringe, syringe tip and pouch sealing setup 2) In Uganda centralized and mechanized pouch filling machines are being set up in cooperation with the Ministry of Health.
 At home, a mother or caregiver tears open the packet and squeeze the medication into a baby’s mouth – much like a packet of ketchup.
+User feedback indicates that mothers prefer this discreet method of providing ARVs, reducing the stigma associated with HIV status.

 Please note that pre-screened programs can order the sealer, pouches, syringes, syringe tips and instructions as a kit.
 Contact email@example.com for this information as well as for bulk orders of the Pratt Pouch.